AlexErdei73/physics-engine/README.md

 ## Quick Start Guide

-I recommend first to create an account with your email address form the [Sign Up](#sign-up) menu.
+I recommend first to create an account with your email address from the [Sign Up](#sign-up) menu.
 Without creating an account, you still can try the projects and even modify them, but the modifications are local to your computer.
 You also don't get refreshed when someone modifies their projects, unlike with an account, because the projects get updated whenever you [Log In](#log-in).

-After registration, you need to verify your email and you ready to execute the already existing projects or create your own ones.
+After registration, you need to verify your email and you're ready to execute the already existing projects or create your own ones.
 You are also able to publish your projects and share them with other members.